slgrobotics/robots_bringup/Docs/ROS-Jazzy/README.md

 # Set up Desktop ROS Jazzy "Clean Machine" from scratch

+_"It takes all the running you can do, to keep in the same place.
+If you want to get somewhere else, you must run at least twice as fast as that!"_ - Alice in Wonderland

 Here we set up a new Desktop PC to become a ROS playground machine, and a Ground Station for our robots.

 ## Installing Ubuntu 24.04 LTS ("Noble")